aviralx10/BookMyVaccine/Readme.md

 [Link to Video](https://player.vimeo.com/video/515028720)

 ## What It Does
-We wanted to be apprehensive of the fact that the general masses are now getting vaccinated and we wanted to help more to this process.
+We wanted to highlight the fact that the general masses are now getting vaccinated and we wanted to help more to this process.
 So we created BookMyVaccine.

 #### Booking Vaccines